Wyoming Democratic Party

 The Wyoming Democratic Party is the affiliate of the Democratic Party in Wyoming, headquartered in Cheyenne.
-The party was strong during Wyoming's territorial days but suffered a decline in its early statehood.
+The party was strong during Wyoming's territorial days, but suffered a decline in its early statehood.
 It rose to prominence again from the 1930s to the 1950s before experiencing another decline.

-Democrats are led in the Wyoming Senate by Chris Rothfuss, and the leader in the House is Cathy Connolly.
+The party is led by Chris Rothfuss in the state senate and Mike Yin in the state house.
 The party currently has very weak electoral power in the state, and is one of the weakest affiliates of the national Democratic Party.
-It currently controls none of Wyoming's statewide or federal elected offices.
+It currently controls none of Wyoming's statewide and/or federal elected offices and very few seats in the Wyoming Legislature.

 History

 On September 2, 1869, Wyoming held its first territorial elections and the Democratic party won in a landslide winning all nine seats in the Council and all twelve seats in the House of Representatives.
 In 1889, the party selected fifteen delegates to the Wyoming constitutional convention to draft its constitution to be submitted for statehood that included Henry S. Elliott, George W. Baxter, Anthony C. Campbell, Henry A. Coffeen, William C. Irvine, James A. Johnston, Edward J. Morris, John M. McCandlish, Caleb P. Organ, Louis J. Palmer, John L. Russell, Charles H. Burritt, Douglas A. Preston, Thomas R. Reid, and Noyes Baldwin.

 In the 1920 elections the party was defeated in a landslide by the Republicans with Warren G. Harding flipping the state in the presidential election after gaining 22.29% from Charles Evans Hughes' performance in 1916, losing seven of their ten senate seats, and losing ten of their eleven house seats with Thurman Arnold of Albany county as the only Democratic member of the state house.
 However, the party improved in the 1922 elections and gained twenty-two seats in the state house.

 In the 1934 elections the party won every statewide office for the only time in its history and took control of the state senate for the first time since statehood.
 However, in the 1938 elections the party lost all three of the five statewide offices and lost control of both legislative chambers and since then has never held a majority in the state senate and only held a majority in the state house for four years.

+In 1958, the Democrats regained control of the state house for the first time in twenty years.
+The Democrats lost the state house in the 1960 election.